Deploy a Business Connectivity Services hybrid solution in SharePoint in Microsoft 365

 To configure the BCS hybrid solution:

-Follow the procedures in Prepare your environment for the Business Connectivity Services hybrid scenario to configure the underlying settings and services needed.
+To configure the underlying settings and services needed, follow the procedures in Prepare your environment for the Business Connectivity Services hybrid scenario.

 If you want to use an external list, follow the procedures in Deploy the Business Connectivity Services hybrid scenario as an external list.

-Follow the procedures in Validate the Business Connectivity Services hybrid scenario to validate your setup.
+To validate your setup, follow the procedures in Validate the Business Connectivity Services hybrid scenario.